spiral/docs/docs/en/filters/filter.md

 When some of the filter rule has an error, `Spiral\Filters\Exception\ValidationException` exception will be thrown.

-Spiral Framework will automatically catch this exception via the `Spiral\Filter\ValidationHandlerMiddleware` middleware and return a response with the error message via `Spiral\Filters\ErrorsRendererInterface`.
+Spiral will automatically catch this exception via the `Spiral\Filter\ValidationHandlerMiddleware` middleware and return a response with the error message via `Spiral\Filters\ErrorsRendererInterface`.

 You just need to register middleware: